kubev2v/getpublickey/ci/README.md

 ```

 > [!NOTE]
-> Testin the service deployment locally:
+> For testing the service deployment:
 >
 > Port forwart the service to the local machine:
 > ```bash